Semiparametric Estimation of Treatment Effects in Randomized Experiments: Proof of partial adaptation with (alpha,beta) -trimmed mean

 \subsection{Main results}

-\begin{theorem} Suppose that $f_0$ falls into the extended Huber family as defined in Section 2.4.
-If $\alpha$ and $\beta$ are chosen properly, then for the constant additive treatment effect model, $\hat{\tau}_{\alpha,\beta}$ is an efficient estimate of $\tau$. \end{theorem}
+\begin{theorem} Suppose that $f_0$ falls into the extended Huber family as defined in Section \ref{section:partial}.
+If $\alpha$ and $\beta$ are chosen properly, then for the constant additive treatment effect model, $\hat{\tau}_{\alpha,\beta}$ as defined in (\ref{taualphabeta}) is an efficient estimate of $\tau$. \end{theorem}

 \begin{proof} According to Theorem 1, the information bound is given by $\frac{1}{p(1-p)}I^{-1}$.
 According to Theorem \ref{thm:quantile-to-mean}, we have

 where $\sigma_{f_j}^2$ is defined by \eqref{eq:sigma_f^2} for $j\in \{0, 1\}$, i.e.